JetBrains/resharper-devguide/topics/basics/getting_started/running_plugin.md

 <tab title="Rider (Gradle)" group-key="gradle">

-To launch Rider on Windows, you can start the `gradlew.bat` script:
+To launch Rider on Windows, you can run the `gradlew.bat` script as follows:

 ```bash
 .\gradlew.bat :runIde
 ```

-To launch Rider on macOS or Linux, you can start the `gradlew` script:
+To launch Rider on macOS or Linux, you can run the `gradlew` script as follows:

 ```bash
 ./gradlew :runIde